qhzeng-gittec/Qinghui_Zeng_Academic_site/README.md

 # About Me

 Hi!
 I'm Qinghui, an undergraduate student in the Science program of Information and Computational Science at Jinan University in Guangzhou, China.
 I am in my fourth year of college, and I am looking for opportunities for graduate studies in applied or computational mathematics.
+I am tipically interested in schools in America.

 If you wish to reach out to me, feel free to contact me via email at [zengqh23@outlook.com](mailto:zengqh23@outlook.com).